MxGutierrez/serverlens/README.md

 # Serverlens

 A simple serveless application that takes screenshots of any website.
-You are welcome to give it a try [here](http://serverlens-frontend.s3-website-us-east-1.amazonaws.com/).
+You are welcome to give it a try [here](https://serverlens.mxgutierrez.com/).

-## Technical details

-Coming soon